wcarmesini/EAFC-API-Endpoints/README.md

 # EAFC API Hub

-📡 Repositório colaborativo de endpoints da API do EAFC (EA Sports FC)
+📡 Collaborative repository of EAFC (EA Sports FC) API endpoints

 ---

-## Sobre
+## About

-Este repositório foi criado de forma **colaborativa** para centralizar e documentar os endpoints da API do EAFC (EA Sports FC).
-Apesar de anos de pedidos da comunidade, a EA Sports ainda **não disponibilizou uma API pública**, então este projeto busca preencher essa lacuna.
+This repository was created in a **collaborative** way to centralize and document the EAFC (EA Sports FC) API endpoints.
+Despite years of requests from the community, EA Sports still **has not released a public API**, so this project aims to fill that gap.

-O foco principal do projeto é **documentar e organizar os endpoints de todos os modos de jogo**, permitindo que desenvolvedores e entusiastas estudem a comunicação do jogo, criem ferramentas de análise ou simplesmente aprendam sobre chamadas de API em jogos online.
+The main focus of the project is to **document and organize endpoints across all game modes**, allowing developers and enthusiasts to study the game's communication, create analysis tools, or simply learn about API calls in online games.

 ---

-## Demanda principal do autor
+## Author's main goal

-Embora o objetivo do repositório seja documentar os endpoints de forma geral, a **demanda principal do autor** é descobrir uma forma de obter **estatísticas de partidas de amistoso online**, que atualmente não são disponibilizadas oficialmente pela EA Sports.
+While the repository's main objective is to document endpoints in general, the **author's main goal** is to discover a way to obtain **statistics from online friendly matches**, which are currently not officially available from EA Sports.

 ---

-## Estrutura do repositório
+## Repository structure

-- `endpoints/` → diretório onde cada arquivo ou subpasta documenta endpoints específicos.
+- `endpoints/` → directory where each file or subfolder documents specific endpoints.
-- `contribuicoes.md` → guia para quem deseja contribuir.
+- `contributions.md` → guide for those who want to contribute.
-- `README.md` → documentação principal (você está aqui).
+- `README.md` → main documentation (you're here).

 ---

-## Como contribuir
+## How to contribute

-1. Descubra ou teste novos endpoints.
+1. Discover or test new endpoints.
-2. Crie um arquivo Markdown em `endpoints/` com:
+2. Create a Markdown file in `endpoints/` with:
-   - Nome do endpoint
+   - Endpoint name
-   - URL ou padrão de URL
+   - URL or URL pattern
-   - Método HTTP (GET, POST, etc.)
+   - HTTP method (GET, POST, etc.)
-   - Parâmetros (se conhecidos)
+   - Parameters (if known)
-   - Exemplo de resposta (não incluindo dados privados)
+   - Example response (without including private data)
-   - Observações
+   - Notes
-3. Abra um Pull Request com suas contribuições.
+3. Open a Pull Request with your contributions.
-4. Discussões podem ser feitas nas **Issues**.
+4. Discussions can be made in **Issues**.

 ---

-## Regras importantes
+## Important rules

-- **Não publique credenciais ou dados privados de jogadores.**
+- **Do not publish credentials or private player data.**
-- Mantenha a documentação organizada e clara.
+- Keep documentation organized and clear.
-- Contribua com foco em **aprendizado e colaboração**.
+- Contribute with a focus on **learning and collaboration**.

 ---

-## Contato
+## Contact

-Para dúvidas ou sugestões, abra uma **Issue** ou deixe um comentário em um Pull Request.
+For questions or suggestions, open an **Issue** or leave a comment on a Pull Request.